Yunnan: Metro

 Kunming is the only city in Yunnan that has a metro system.
-As of August 2021, it has 5 lines in operation.

-As of November 2022, Kunming Metro has six operational lines, with a total length of 165.85 kilometers and 103 stations, including 10 interchange stations.
-The metro system has transported a cumulative 1.31 billion passengers.
+According to the Ministry of Transport, the Kunming Metro has six operational lines with a total length of 165.9 kilometers, and transported 23.244 million passengers in the month of February 2025.

 Culture

 Hand-painted Chinese New Year's poetry pasted on the sides of doors leading to people's homes, Old Town, Lijiang.

 Yunnan's cultural life is one of remarkable diversity.
 Archaeological findings have unearthed sacred burial structures holding elegant bronzes in Jinning, south of Kunming.
 In northeastern Yunnan, frescoes of the Jin dynasty (266–420) have been discovered in the city of Zhatong.
 Many Chinese cultural relics have been discovered in later periods.
 The lineage of tribal way of life of the indigenous peoples persisted uninfluenced by modernity until the mid-20th century.
 Tribal traditions, such as Yi slaveholding and Wa headhunting, have since been abolished.
-After the Cultural Revolution (1966–76), in which several minority cultural and religious practices were suppressed, Yunnan has come to celebrate its cultural diversity and subsequently many local customs and festivals have flourished.
+After the Cultural Revolution (1966–1976), in which several minority cultural and religious practices were suppressed, Yunnan has come to celebrate its cultural diversity and subsequently many local customs and festivals have flourished.